shapeshed/shapeshed.com/content/posts/adding_a_vignette_to_a_video_using_photoshop_and_adobe_premier.md

-{
-  "title": "Adding a vignette to a video using Photoshop", "slug": "adding-a-vignette-to-a-video-using-photoshop", "date": "2010-04-28T00:00:00+01:00",
++++
+date = "2010-04-28T00:00:00+01:00"
-  "description": "How to create a vignette frame in Photoshop and add it to a video using Adobe Premier", "tags": [
+description = "How to create a vignette frame in Photoshop and add it to a video using Adobe Premier" slug = "adding-a-vignette-to-a-video-using-photoshop" tags = ["Photoshop"] title = "Adding a vignette to a video using Photoshop"

-    "Photoshop"
-  ]
-}
++++

 ## Background